Sean MacDermott and 1916 Easter Rising

-He was an Irish soldier and one of the leaders of the 1916 Easter Rising.
+He was one of the leaders of the 1916 Easter Rising.

 This was a week long battle that took place in Dublin Ireland in order to free the Irish people from hundreds of years of British rule.

-Sean MacDermott was executed by firing squad in Kilmainham Jail, Dublin Ireland.
+Sean MacDermott was shot by firing squad in Kilmainham Jail.
 He lies in the mass grave in Arbour Hill Memorial Park in Stoneybatter Dublin 7 Ireland

 Sean McDermott had left Liberty Hall a few minutes before noon on Easter Monday 24 April 1916 and walked up to the General Post Office with Tom Clarke.

 Neither man was able to march with the rest of the Irish soldiers because of their bad health.

 They waited outside the GPO and watched, when as arranged James Connolly, Patrick Pearse and Joseph Plunkett marched towards them from Liberty Hall.

 They were leading the men of the Irish Volunteers and the men and women of the Irish Citizen Army up O’Connell Street.

 Sean McDermott was to take on the duties of Liaison Officer in the GPO between Patrick Pearse and James Connolly.